pinobatch/little-things-nes/ftrender/README.md

 ftrender
 ========
 An attempt to render a FamiTracker module's text export as video.
-It was created in April 2018, when the Discord chat platform could play video when uploaded as an attachment to a channel but not an audio-only file.
+It was created in April 2018, when the Discord chat platform played video when uploaded as an attachment to a channel and treated an audio-only file as a download.
 It shows the channels roughly as they would appear in the tracker and renders the result through FFmpeg.

 Installation
 ------------